-The subsystems are described in more detail in the sections below.
+The subsystems are described in more detail in the sections below and a diagram showing the subsystem interconnections in detail (Figure 6) can be found in Appendix A.

 2 The Trolley Computer

 The delay line trolley CPU is a single board computer embedded in the electronics bay of the trolley.
 It performs many tasks: